-Two fine and fiercely competitive lines, Viking and Silja, connect the capitals of Sweden and Finland.
+Two fine and fiercely competitive lines, Viking Line and Tallink Silja, connect the capitals of Sweden and Finland.
 Each line offers state-of-the-art ships with luxurious meals, reasonable cabins, plenty of entertainment (discos, saunas, gambling), and enough duty-free goodies to sink a ship.

-In summer, a one-way ticket per person for the cheapest bed that has a private bath (in a below-sea-level, under-the-car-deck cabin) costs about $125.
-Couples will pay a total of about $375 for the cheapest double room (with bath) that's above the car deck.
+In summer, a one-way ticket per person for the cheapest bed that has a private bath (in a tight, windowless, below-car-deck "C"-class stateroom shared with other travelers) costs €35–80.
+For a similar cabin, couples will pay a total of about €120–130 in peak times.
 If that sounds expensive, remember that you're getting overnight lodging, a fun scenic cruise, and substantial transportation to boot.

-The fares are reasonable because locals sail to shop and drink duty- and tax-free.
+The fares are reasonable because many locals sail to shop and drink duty- and tax-free.
 It's a huge operation — mostly for locals.
 The boats are filled with about 45 percent Finns, 45 percent Swedes, and 10 percent cruisers from other countries.
 The average passenger spends as much on booze and duty-free items as for the boat fare.
-The boats now make a midnight stop in the Aland Islands, a part of Finland that's exempt from European Union membership, to preserve the international nature of the trip and maintain the duty-free status.
+To maintain their tax-free status, the boats make a midnight stop in the Åland Islands — a self-governing, Swedish-speaking province of Finland that's exempt from the European Union's value-added tax.

-While ships have cheap, fast cafeterias as well as classy, romantic restaurants, they are famous for their smorgasbord dinners.
+While ships have cheap, fast cafeterias as well as classy, romantic restaurants, they are famous for their smörgåsbord dinners.
 Board the ship hungry.
-Dinner is self-serve in two sittings, one at about 6 p.m., the other a couple hours later.
-If you pay for both the dinner buffet and breakfast buffet when you buy your ticket, you'll save 10 percent.
+Dinner is self-serve in two sittings, one at about 17:30, the other around 20:00.
+You'll pay extra for both the dinner smörgåsbord (usually around €35–40) and for the breakfast buffet (€10); you can get discounts for pre-booking both together.
 The price includes free beer, wine, soft drinks, and coffee.
 Make sure to reserve your table, not just your meal; window seats are highly sought after.